shimanopower/MothersDay/README.md

     return view

-For the actual properties of CAEmitterLayer and CAEmitterCell I kindly borrowed Paul Hudson's values which can be found here: https://www.hackingwithswift.com/example-code/calayer/how-to-emit-particles-using-caemitterlayer
+For the actual properties of CAEmitterLayer and CAEmitterCell I borrowed Paul Hudson's values which can be found here: https://www.hackingwithswift.com/example-code/calayer/how-to-emit-particles-using-caemitterlayer

+But play around withe value yourself as particle emitters are a lot of fun. :)

-The complete ConffetiView looks like this:
+The complete ConfettiView looks like this:

     struct ConfettiView: UIViewRepresentable {
         func makeUIView(context: Context) -> UIView {